1platform/onebe/docs/modules/Utils_StringUtils.md

 ▸ **comparePassword**(`password`, `encryptedPassword`): `boolean`

-Compares an encrypted password with the one entered by the user.
+Method used to compare an encrypted password with the one entered by the user.

 #### Parameters